-- the identified need including how the project addresses; - socio-economic disruption (e.g. employment, commercial opportunities and community cohesion); and - environment and heritage disruption (e.g. impacts to flora, fauna and habitat and/or water, soil, air quality, cultural heritage or historical significance). - how the need was identified, e.g. state and local plans or appropriate independent research - how the project will address the hazard risk, need or vulnerability to either: - \circ improve resilience and functionality of at-risk infrastructure or communities; and - improve Queensland communities' disaster risk understanding, preparedness, resilience, response and recovery ii) Socio-economic benefits (s.3.2 of the application form)
+- the identified need including how the project addresses; - o socio-economic disruption (e.g. employment, commercial opportunities and community cohesion); and - o environment and heritage disruption (e.g. impacts to flora, fauna and habitat and/or water, soil, air quality, cultural heritage or historical significance). - how the need was identified, e.g. state and local plans or appropriate independent research - how the project will address the hazard risk, need or vulnerability to either: - o improve resilience and functionality of at-risk infrastructure or communities; and/or - o improve Queensland communities' disaster risk understanding, preparedness, resilience, response and recovery, and/or - o reduce/mitigate disaster risk to Queensland communities or public infrastructure ii) Socio-economic benefits (s.3.2 of the application form)